EXPLAINER: States still in play and what makes them that way

 THE BACKGROUND: About 75% of the votes are in and Biden leads by less than 8,000 votes.

 But there are outstanding ballots left to be counted in the coming days.
-Under state law, they can still be accepted as long as they were postmarked by the Nov.
-3 Election Day.
-Additionally, many ballots received on Election Day have yet to be tallied.
+Under state law, they can still be accepted so long as they were postmarked by Election Day, on Nov.
+3.

 Trump narrowly lost Nevada in 2016 as the state has trended toward the Democrats in the past decade.
 The last Republican presidential contender to win the state was George W. Bush in 2004.